jamiecoleman92/katacoda-scenarios/kubeconfig/step2.md

 `mvn package`{{execute}}

-When the build succeeds, run the following command to deplot the necessary Kubernetes resources to serve the applications:
+When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the applications:

 `kubectl apply -f kubernetes.yaml`{{execute}}